fun-redoc/AoC2024/README.md

 ##### Observations:

-+ the `for ...in...` command in abap is very powerful, reminds of the generators in python.
++ the `for ...in...` command in abap is very powerful, reminds of the generators in python in this solution it works just like `map`.
 The syntax is convoulted as usual in abap, lost lots of time reading and rereading the abap help.
 + have to look up the `reduce` and `for` in more detail, seem very promissing.
 + the part 2 of the puzzle reuses parts of part 1, should think of it aready while writing part 1.

 ### Day 3

-duration part 1: 0:38
+duration part 1: `0:38`
-duration part 2: 0:32
+duration part 2: `0:32`

 perceived difficulty: *easy*